HolaYan/HolaYan.github.io/_pages/about.md

 • Use the question as the retrieval query,  acting as a knowledge retrieval module to retrieve the top-n knowledge terms with the highest similarities from our constructed knowledge bank and enhance the capabilities of LLMs for solving knowledge-intensive hybrid QA.

+• Enhance the proficiency of language models such as LLAMA2 to augment the performance of large language models (LLMs) in addressing complex, knowledge-intensive hybrid question-answering tasks.

 Alibaba DAMO Academy (Research Apartment) Internship
 ------